krkn-chaos/krkn/docs/cloud_setup.md

 3. ```export VSPHERE_PASSWORD=<vSphere_client_password>```

-These are the credentials that you would normally used to access the vSphere client.
+These are the credentials that you would normally use to access the vSphere client.